Forres Academy - New School Build

 As part of the next design stage, if this site was selected, further detailed flood studies will be carried out to accurately determine the flood extents and the detailed design of any compensatory storage required.

-Surface Water Discharge – the main impact of any building development is to increase the proportion of impermeable surfaces (e.g., roofs and paved areas) within the site and without careful planning this could increase peak rate rainwater runoff.
+Surface Water Discharge – the main impact of any building development is an increase to the proportion of impermeable surfaces (e.g., roofs and paved areas) within the site and without careful planning this could increase peak rate rainwater runoff.
 Sustainable Drainage Systems (SUDS) aim to mitigate this effect by emulating natural drainage systems and the provision of storage.
 Options such as porous paving, filter strips and linear swales which can be accommodated within the landscaping will be preferred.
 It is also assumed that to attenuate the additional storm water runoff from the development, a below ground storage tank will also be required.
 The connection for the surface water would need to be approved by Scottish Water on the site.
 The primary method of attenuation would be provided by below ground attenuation tanks as it is anticipated that options such as SUDS basins and ponds will not be viable for this site due to their large land take.
+The overall impact of the proposed site civil engineering approach is that current flooding issues on the Roysvale park area would be significantly mitigated.

 A Flood Risk Assessment and Drainage Impact Assessment will require to be submitted in support of any planning application for this site.